 Cars with multiplex electrics (more computing power than the original lunar module!) need to be fitted with several diodes, a kind of electronic non-return valve, to prevent damage being done to the on-board computer and ECU’s.

-As engineers / fabricators there is no vehicle we have come across to date we cannot fit an A frame to unlike a lot of our competitors who are just fitters by trade, as you can see with the examples above & below this paragraph.
+As engineers / fabricators there is no vehicle we have come across to date we cannot fit an A frame to unlike a lot of our competitors who are just fitters by trade, as you can see with the examples below this paragraph.

 As you can see in most of the photo’s and optional jockey wheel makes all the difference when hitching up, transforming the operation into a one-person task.
 Instead of someone having to support the hitch and walk with it while you drive up to the rear of the motorhome, you simply wind out the jockey wheel and drive to your target.
 It’s easy to see the hitch from the driver’s seat.
 AND if you happen to get the motorhome/A-frame car into a tight spot where reversing is impossible, just drop the jockey, unhitch, and drive the car away to where you can safely hitch up again and carry on.
-The jockey wheel is removed in seconds for storage & takes up no more space than the A frame itself, as you can see, so it all folds away, to neatly to store in a compartment or in the boot of the car.
-The optional heavy duty canvas carry bag which now comes with a shoulder strap is an ideal addition to keep your A frame, jockey wheel and towing eyes safely zipped up!
+The jockey wheel is removed in seconds for storage & takes up no more space than the A frame itself, as you can see, so it all folds away, to neatly store in a compartment or in the boot of the car.
+The optional heavy duty canvas carry bag which now comes with a shoulder strap is an ideal addition to keep your A frame, jockey wheel and towing eyes all safely zipped up!